 Most airline credit cards allow you to check your first bag free, but some will also give you a free checked bag for one or more others on your reservation.

-The Gold Delta SkyMiles® Credit Card from American Express, for instance, offers up to nine complimentary first checked bags on one reservation.
-That perk alone could save you up to $540 total on a roundtrip flight.
+The Delta SkyMiles® Gold American Express Card, for instance, offers up to nine complimentary first checked bags on one reservation.

 Airport lounge access

 For some, the airport is the most stressful part of a vacation.
 The food is expensive, the terminal is noisy and it’s not always easy to find a seat at the gate.

 With some travel credit cards, you’ll get complimentary access to one or more airport lounge networks.
 Once you’re there, you can often expect a quieter environment, free snacks and drinks and potentially even a full menu of food and cocktails.

 Mike Pearson, founder of Credit Takeoff, and his wife are planning to use the Chase Sapphire Reserve this summer to get airport lounge access in New York and London.

 “You’re able to escape that chaos completely, even if it’s just for 30 to 60 minutes,” he says.
 “You feel like you’re traveling in style, even if in reality it only means free Wi-Fi, beer and a cheese plate.”